 \section{Abstract}

-We present a study of the flavor changing decays $\phi\to tc$ of the $CP$-even and $CP$-odd scalar Flavons $H_F$ and $A_F$ at the High Luminosity Large Hadron Collider (HL-LHC) in the framework of an extension of the standard model that incorporates an extra complex singlet and invokes the Froggatt-Nielsen mechanism with an Abelian flavor symmetry.
-A Monte Carlo analysis of the signal and the standard model background is presented for a center-of-mass energy of $\sqrt{s}=14$ TeV and integrated luminosities in the 300-3000 fb$^{-1}$ interval.
-Constraints on the parameter space of the model from the Higgs boson coupling modifiers $\kappa_i$ are obtained and used to evaluate the Flavon decay widths and the $gg\to\phi\to tc$ production cross section.
-We analyze the dominant background by considering realistic acceptance cuts, tagging and misstagging efficiencies, etc. It is found that with the current integrated luminosity achieved at the LHC, the $A_F\to tc$ decay is out of the reach of detection.
-However, in the HL-LHC, such a decay could be at the reach of detection for $m_{A_F}=200-500$ GeV once an integrated luminosity of about 1000 fb$^{-1}$ is achieved.
-On the other hand, since the branching ratio of the $H_F\to tc$ decay is suppressed by two orders of magnitude as compared to that of the $A_F\to tc$ decay, it seems to be out of the reach of detection even in the HL-LHC.
+We present a study of the flavor changing decays $\phi\to tc$ ($\phi=H_F,\,A_F$) of the $CP$-even and $CP$-odd scalar flavons at the large hadron collider and its next stage, the high-luminosity large hadron collider.
+The theoretical framework is an extension of the standard model that incorporates an extra complex singlet and invokes the Froggatt-Nielsen mechanism with an Abelian flavor symmetry.
+The projected exclusion and discovery regions in terms of the model parameters are reported.
+We find that $A_F$ could be detected at the LHC by considering a reasonable scenario of the model parameter space.
+As far as $H_F$ is concerned, we also found promising results that could be verified experimentally at the high-luminosity LHC.